CiscoDevNet/startnow-Intro-to-Python-buildpacks/README.md

 ## Why use buildpacks

 Building and maintaining a `Dockerfile` can be a pain.
-Most network engineers just want to get their app up and running without worrying about the things they don't need to.
+Most network engineers just want to get their app up and running without worrying about the things they don't need to know.

 This is where buildpacks come in because they remove the pain of building a container like: